ASE-Workshop-2023/tutorial/_episodes/10-dynamics.md

 ---

 > ## Code connection
-> In this chapter we will use the `ase.md` module to perform molecular dynamics and simulated annealing.
+> In this episode we will use the `ase.md` module to perform molecular dynamics and simulated annealing.
 {: .callout}

 ### Energies and forces can be used to update structures